Global Cooperation

 • District heating

-Cooperation with our partner countries takes place on a national, regional and/or local level as well as with non-state actors.
+The cooperation with our partner countries takes place on a national, regional and/or local level as well as with non-state actors.
 It comes with no commercial strings attached.